About Our Service

 Email: medicalclinic@coombe.ie

-Multidisciplinary team involvement is at the heart of the management of complex cases and this is delivered in conjunction with designated and dedicated specialists in thrombosis and bleeding disorders (Dr. Kevin Ryan), renal medicine (Dr Catherine Wall), sickle cell disease (Dr Emma Tuohy), cardiology (Dr..
-John Cosgrove) and the departments of perioperative medicine, pharmacology, and neonatology.
-Dr Catherine Flynn provides advice and expertise in relation to red cell and platelet disorders, blood dyscrasias, and haematological oncology.
-Streamlined and early access to ultrasound imaging at The Coombe Hospital (Professor Mary Keoghan) and screening echocardiography at St James’s Hospital allow for rapid assessment and management of women with complex medical conditions.
+Multidisciplinary team collaboration is at the heart of the management of complex cases and this is delivered in conjunction with designated and dedicated specialists in thrombosis and bleeding disorders, renal medicine, sickle cell disease, cardiology and the departments of perioperative medicine, pharmacology and neonatology.

-We have close links with our colleagues at St James’s Hospital and Tallaght University Hospital who provide advice and review in the specialty areas of gastroenterology, rheumatology, and dermatology.
-Midwifery input, key to management of labour and delivery planning, is facilitated by our midwifery team members and by the excellent care provided by the Delivery Suite staff of The Coombe Hospital.
+We maintain close links with our colleagues at St James’ Hospital and Tallaght University Hospital who provide advice and review in the specialty areas of gastroenterology, rheumatology, and dermatology.
+Midwifery input which is key to management of labour and delivery planning, is facilitated by our midwifery and delivery suite teams.

 FAQs